Showing posts with label A new Easter tradition. Show all posts

 So this got my attention because I'd never heard of such a thing.
 I could see it in me mind's eye, coloured Easter eggs falling to the green earth and scattering in a hundred different directions, wee ones sprinting across the lawn to gather them up.
 Yup, pretty modern, I thought, and well, why not sign the kiddos up and start a new and thoroughly modern Easter tradition?

-About the designated time, we hear the chop, chop, chop of helicopter blades whirling towards the field.
-We all were told to stand at the edge and wait for the drop.
-There, everyone was at the ready, empty Easter baskets in hand, kiddos in race position, ready to sprint.
+At the designated time, we heard the chop, chop, chop of helicopter blades whirling towards the field.
+We were all told to stand at the edge and wait for the drop.
+There, everyone was ready, empty Easter baskets in hand, kiddos in race position, ready to sprint.

-Only that's not what happened; the chopper was a little too low, or they didn't consider that there was no vibrant grass, just dead stuff filled with dirt that let fly like small grains of sand.
-My eyes were the first to feel the sting, and because it was in the high 50s today, I was wearing a t-shirt and my arms and what exposed skin I was sporting took the second sting of flying debris.
-The kiddos were screaming, and some cried as parents did their best to keep their wee charges from the flying dirt.
+Only that's not what happened; the chopper was a little too low, or they didn't consider that there was no vibrant grass, just dead stuff filled with dirt that let fly like tiny grains of sand.
+My eyes were the first to feel the sting, and because it was in the high 50s, I was wearing a t-shirt, and my arms and exposed skin took the second sting of flying debris.
+The kiddos were screaming; some cried as parents did their best to keep their wee charges from the flying dirt.

-The chopper, seeing it was stirring up a mess, went higher and then suddenly, it started to drop the eggs.
+Seeing it was stirring up a mess, the chopper went higher and then suddenly started to drop the eggs.
 Like Easter bombs, they fell, but not in the field.
 The chopper going higher miscalculated the bounce the plastic eggs would take when they hit the hard earth below, and well, R. Linda, I was pelted with hard plastic eggs.
 Some of the contents burst open like small missiles, and I (and others around me) were hit with hard jelly beans, small foil-wrapped hard chocolate candy eggs, and hard-shelled marshmallows, some things that were rather giant size, and I got a few of those in the head.

 We have decided (all of us) that we are not going to this event next year if there is one, UNLESS we have hard hats and flack jackets or, as my youngest suggested, suits of armour.